 - Medications: There are two main types of medications used to manage asthma: controller medications and rescue medications.

 - Controller medications: These medications are taken daily to reduce inflammation in the airways and prevent asthma symptoms from occurring.
-They are typically taken in the form of an inhaler or a pill.
+They are typically taken in the form of a rescue inhaler or a pill.
 Examples of controller medications include inhaled oral steroids (oral corticosteroids), leukotriene modifiers, and long-acting beta-agonists.

 - Rescue medications: These medications are used to quickly relieve symptoms during an asthma flare-up.
 They are typically taken in the form of a rescue inhaler and work by relaxing the muscles around the airways to improve breathing.
 The most common type of rescue medication is a short-acting beta-agonist, such as albuterol.

-- Peak flow monitoring: A peak flow meter is a device used to measure how well air moves out of the lungs.
+- Peak flow meter monitoring: A peak flow meter is a device used to measure how well air moves out of the lungs.
 This can help people with asthma monitor their lung function and determine if their asthma is under control or if they need to adjust their medication.

-- Avoiding triggers: People with asthma should try to avoid exposure to triggers that can cause asthma symptoms or a flare-up.
-Common triggers include allergens, irritants, exercise, and respiratory infections.
+- Avoiding asthma triggers: People with asthma should try to avoid exposure to asthma triggers that can cause asthma symptoms or a flare-up.
+Common asthma triggers include allergens, irritants, exercise, and respiratory infections.

 - Creating an asthma action plan: An asthma action plan is a written plan that outlines how to manage asthma symptoms and flare-ups.
-It should include instructions for taking medications, monitoring symptoms, and when to seek medical help.
+It should include instructions for taking medications, monitoring symptoms, and when to seek medical attention.

 - Regular check-ups: People with asthma should have regular check-ups with their healthcare provider to monitor their asthma and adjust their treatment plan as needed.

 What are Some Conditions that Occur with Asthma?

 People with asthma may be more likely to experience other conditions, such as: